 What do I do when everything goes wrong — travel, illness, bad day?

-Log what actually happens and tag the day (there's a Travel or Not well tag).
+Log what actually happens and tag the day (there are Travel and Not well tags).
 The app adjusts guidance for disrupted days and won't hold them against the pattern.
 One off day doesn't reset weeks of rhythm.
 The most useful thing on a hard day is an early bedtime — that's true for almost any situation.

 My baby is on a different schedule than the app suggests.
 Should I follow the app?